Etsy (NASDAQ:ETSY) PT Raised to $240.00

 Several other equities analysts have also commented on the company.
-Royal Bank of Canada raised their price target on Etsy from $164.00 to $169.00 and gave the company an outperform rating in a research note on Thursday, October 29th.
-Morgan Stanley raised their price target on Etsy from $93.00 to $123.00 and gave the company an underweight rating in a research note on Friday.
-Canaccord Genuity raised their price target on Etsy from $215.00 to $270.00 and gave the company a buy rating in a research note on Friday.
-Loop Capital raised their price target on Etsy from $210.00 to $240.00 and gave the company a buy rating in a research note on Monday, January 25th.
-Finally, Zacks Investment Research upgraded Etsy from a hold rating to a buy rating and set a $187.00 price target on the stock in a research note on Tuesday, December 29th.
+Needham & Company LLC raised their price target on Etsy from $155.00 to $235.00 and gave the company a “buy” rating in a research note on Friday.
+Canaccord Genuity raised their price target on Etsy from $215.00 to $270.00 and gave the company a “buy” rating in a research note on Friday.
+Morgan Stanley raised their price target on Etsy from $93.00 to $123.00 and gave the company an “underweight” rating in a research note on Friday.
+Zacks Investment Research upgraded Etsy from a “hold” rating to a “buy” rating and set a $187.00 price target on the stock in a research note on Tuesday, December 29th.
+Finally, BTIG Research raised their price target on Etsy from $174.00 to $235.00 and gave the company a “buy” rating in a research note on Friday, January 29th.
 One research analyst has rated the stock with a sell rating, one has given a hold rating and seventeen have given a buy rating to the company’s stock.
-The stock currently has a consensus rating of Buy and an average price target of $187.14.
+The stock currently has a consensus rating of “Buy” and an average price target of $187.14.

 ETSY stock opened at $220.27 on Friday.
 The company has a quick ratio of 4.98, a current ratio of 4.98 and a debt-to-equity ratio of 1.65.
 The business’s fifty day simple moving average is $212.04 and its two-hundred day simple moving average is $158.81.
 Etsy has a twelve month low of $29.95 and a twelve month high of $239.47.
 The firm has a market cap of $27.77 billion, a price-to-earnings ratio of 122.37, a PEG ratio of 3.58 and a beta of 1.66.